mattreinking/surfs_up/README.md

 ## Results
 - Our data shows there is not a huge difference in temperature comparing June and December having only about a 3-4 degree average temperature difference.
 - Despite June having a higher sample of data, it does not seem to have a meaningful impact on the temperature difference throughout the year in comparison to December.
 June had a minimum temperature of 64&deg;F while December had a minimum of 56&deg;F. The difference being only 9&deg;F is not a stark difference in how cold it can be in Oahu.
 - The difference between the minimum and maximum temperature is 21-27&deg;F. Based on the large set of data we have, this seems to be the pattern Oahu's temperature tyically fluctuates.
-This shows there are not huge adjustments peoples' bodies will have to make to compensate for cold temperatures.
+This shows there are not huge adjustments peoples' bodies will have to make to compensate for cold temperatures throughout the year.

 ![image](https://user-images.githubusercontent.com/86776606/199265720-a8f33144-3c3f-4203-9d0f-941db8b790e2.png) ![image](https://user-images.githubusercontent.com/86776606/199265793-8a264595-5301-4f8b-8acd-3112639d5892.png)